 The ethos behind Owa Yurika – co-founded with her mother Yuriko, a colour consultant and best-selling author on the subject – is to ensure children learn to appreciate quality in all things.
 It was inspired by the birth of Yuki’s daughter Honor Yurika, and the desire to bridge the gap between overly girly and streetwear-inspired children’s clothes.
 The result is a collection that is characterful and hard-wearing – with lots of innovative and surprising touches – crafted from beautiful fabrics.
 In short, clothes to cherish.

-Yuki began her career as an analyst at a London investment bank before returning to Japan to become the fashion editor at Harper’s Bazaar.
-Her father is a Korean-Japanese entrepreneur and her husband Bruce Wilpon is the son of Fred Wilpon, the New York multimillionaire real estate developer who also owns the New York Mets baseball team.
+Yuki, whose father is a Korean-Japanese entrepreneur, began her career as an analyst at a London investment bank before returning to Japan to become the fashion editor at Harper’s Bazaar.

 Now she divides her time between London, Tokyo and Hawaii, where she has been photographed for The Grace Tales. (“I feel deeply and utterly relaxed and fulfilled whenever I am there,” she says.
 “It’s literally paradise for me.”).
 She is also heavily involved in charity and has been the managing director of the Oshima scholarship at New York University since 2005, given to students to enable their further education, as well as chairperson for another family charitable foundation in Tokyo, called Ikeikai since 2007, helping to fund university education for students in Japan.